 Banh Mi for Breakfast

 In Vietnam, Banh Mi is the breakfast of champions.
 In Hoi An, countless Banh Mi stalls sell great food.
 However, there’s one particularly popular Banh Mi joint made famous by Anthony Bourdain – Banh Mi Phuong.

-If you have no idea what a Banh Mi is – The Banh Mi is originated from the French colonial era as the first “to go” sandwich which has grown to become a street food staple in Vietnam.
+If you have no idea what a Banh Mi is – The Banh Mi originated from the French colonial era as the first “to go” sandwich, becoming a street food staple in Vietnam.

 Join the Locals in Hoi An Central Market

 After breakfast, head straight to Hoi An Central Market, where the locals come to shop for their daily groceries.
 This is undoubtedly the most ‘local’ thing in this Hoi An itinerary.

 Like other wet markets in Southeast Asia, you’ll find fresh vegetables, spices, poultry, fruits, fresh fish straight from the dock, and more.
 You can even find some clothing stalls as well as some exciting souvenirs.
 The best time to visit the Central Market is early morning when it’s the most crowded.